 The solution for collaboration: Common Goal

-In his own 2002 book, Silos, Politics and Turf Wars: A Leadership Fable About Destroying the Barriers That Turn Colleagues Into Competitors, Patrick Lencioni analyzes the 5 leading teamwork problems and comes up with solutions to each of them.
-His main conclusion is that people naturally split into groups and start to fight, but a leader can bring them together around a common goal.
+In his 2002 book, Silos, Politics and Turf Wars: A Leadership Fable About Destroying the Barriers That Turn Colleagues Into Competitors, Patrick Lencioni analyses the 5 leading teamwork problems and comes up with solutions to each of them.
+His main conclusion is that people naturally split into groups and start to fight, but a leader can bring them together around a common goal to collaborate at work.

-The Lencioni model to remove silo at work consists out of four components:
+The Lencioni model to remove silos at work consists of four components:

 - A thematic goal (focused, specific)